 Now that we’ve broken Betteridge’s law of headlines, the answer is more nuanced.
 It can be learned, but I don’t believe it can be taught.

-This bodes badly for the legions of training programs that promise to remould you into some variant of an OCH (Officially Certified Hacker) in five days or your money back (not).
+This bodes badly for the legions of training programs that promise to remold you into some variant of an OCH (Officially Certified Hacker) in five days or your money back (not).

-Those certifications either favour the lowest common denominator of tool-teaching over thought-application, or, if they do have strong practical testing, the people who do well likely already had the mindset in the first place.
+Those certifications either favor the lowest common denominator of tool-teaching over thought-application or if they do have strong practical testing, the people who do well likely already had the mindset in the first place.
 The course served to teach them the tradecraft, not the art.

 There are notable exceptions, such as the excellent Pentester Academy, where the focus is foundational concepts over tools, and the delivery medium requires a personal passion that often (but not always) goes hand-in-hand with the security mindset.

-In the spirit of helpful lists, here’s some ways to tickle the adversarial thinking funny bone.
+In the spirit of helpful lists, here are some ways to tickle the adversarial thinking funny bone.
 If you find these fun, you may just ‘have it’: